Gordon999/Pi-AutoGuider/README.md

 Sony A6000* can also be used for long exposure photographs and controlled by 3 methods...

 *Note although A6000 is tested I have also tested on a A7R4 so should work on several Sony models.

-If you want to try your camera download my Pi-A6000-Remote scripts and try them.
+If you want to try your camera download my Phttps://github.com/Gordon999/Pi-Sony-A6000-remote and try them.
 Connect an IR led to gpio pin number 36.

 1) Modifying Sony RM-SPR1 remote button (See Sony.txt and related photos) with extra FOCUS control gpio added (pin 23).
 2) Use of Infra Red diode to a gpio and Sony RMT-VP1 receiver..